Share

 Supporting your patient’s liver

-Hepatic dysfunction affects key liver functions such as detoxification, synthesis, and metabolic regulation, and is associated with high mortality in intensive care unit (ICU) patients.
-Extracorporeal Liver Support systems are intended to assist liver detoxification by helping to remove hepatotoxic molecules from the blood.
+Hepatic dysfunction impairs essential liver functions, including detoxification, synthetic capacity, and metabolic regulation, and is associated with high mortality among intensive care unit patients.
+Extracorporeal liver support systems are intended to assist hepatic detoxification by facilitating the removal of hepatotoxic substances from the blood.
+CytoSorb® Therapy is approved, according to its intended use and applicable regulatory approvals, for the extracorporeal removal of bilirubin from blood.

 One of the main challenges in Acute Liver Dysfunction (ALD) is auto-intoxication caused by substances normally metabolized or excreted by the liver, such as bilirubin, bile acids, ammonia, and others.
 Liver auto-intoxication and the systemic hyperinflammation that often accompanies ALD may contribute to progression toward Multi Organ Dysfunction Syndrome (MODS).

-CytoSorb® Therapy is designed to support the reduction of selected liver-related toxins and inflammatory mediators as part of a multimodal approach to managing auto-intoxication and immune dysregulation.
+CytoSorb® Therapy is designed to support the reduction of bilirubin and inflammatory mediators as part of a multimodal approach to managing auto-intoxication and immune dysregulation.

 Liver support by CytoSorb

-CytoSorb is a unique technology proven to effectively, safely, and simultaneously reduce elevated levels of cytokines and bilirubin, thereby promoting hemodynamic stability and recovery of liver function.
-And as a bridging therapy, CytoSorb has been shown to be superior and easier to apply compared to conventional albumin dialysis.
+CytoSorb is a technology proven to effectively, safely, and simultaneously reduce elevated levels of cytokines and bilirubin, thereby promoting hemodynamic stability and support of excretory liver function.

-Hemoadsorption has a different mode of action than dialysis-based therapies have, effectively removing excessive levels of cytokines and liver toxins.
+Hemoadsorption has a different mode of action than dialysis-based therapies have, effectively removing excessive levels of cytokines.
 Early attenuation of auto-intoxication (and hyperinflammation) can help as a bridging therapy towards liver recovery or transplantation.

 • Removal of: